PurnPum/Sketchy-Crystal/README.md

 Good Luck!

+## Known issues:

+- Some trainers of the same class may be misplaced with incorrect teams, for example the birdkeeper at the end of route 32 has a level 34 farfetch'd.
+That trainer isn't meant to have that team.

 ## Changes so far:

 - Reduced TMs to only 2, Sketch and Rock Smash.
 Sketch is worth 1250.
 Rock Smash is worth 10.